 Kenton Taylor is a project manager and wildlife biologist for WEST.
-Kenton received a B.S. in Zoology and Physiology from the University of Wyoming in 2001 and an M.S. in Zoology and Physiology, with a minor in Statistics from the University of Wyoming in 2004.
-Kenton’s graduate studies were focused around waterfowl production on created wetlands in N.E.
-Wyoming.
-Kenton has been with WEST since 2004.
+Kenton received a B.S. in Zoology and Physiology from the University of Wyoming in 2001 and a M.S. in Zoology and Physiology with a Minor in Statistics from the University of Wyoming in 2004.
+Kenton’s graduate studies were focused around waterfowl production on created wetlands in Northeast Wyoming.
+He has been with WEST since 2004.

-He has formal training/ and or certification in wetland delineation and various species specific surveys.
-Kenton has experience working on a variety of biological surveys related to wind power projects, pipelines, and highway/pathway construction.
+Kenton has formal training and/or certification in wetland delineation and various species-specific surveys.
+He has experience working on a variety of biological surveys related to wind power projects, pipelines, and highway/pathway construction.
 In addition, Kenton has been extensively involved in the development of Avian and Bat Protection Plans and Eagle Conservation Plans related to wind energy developments across the U.S.